DanielsData91/danielsdata91.github.io/index.md

 <img src="images/Collage Case Study Rockbuster.png"/>

 <details>
-  <summary>📁 Project Case Study 2: Rockbuster Stealth / Online Rental Service - Detailed Overview</summary>
+  <summary>📁 Project Case Study 2: Rockbuster Stealth - Online Movie Rental Service Analysis</summary>

   <h2 class="about-heading">1.
 Introduction</h2>

-  </h3>The challenge</h3>
+  <p><strong>The Challenge</strong><br>
-  <p>Conduct detailed data analysis to generate actionable insights that support the Business Intelligence team in crafting a strategic launch plan for an online rental service.<p>
+  Conduct detailed data analysis to generate actionable insights that support the Business Intelligence team in crafting a strategic launch plan for an online rental service.</p>

-  </h3>The process**</h3>
+  <p><strong>The Process</strong><br>
   Utilized PostgreSQL to explore and analyze multiple datasets, executing complex functions to assess sales performance.
-Applied geospatial analysis to pinpoint high-lifetime-value customers and performed descriptive statistics with targeted filters to identify the most profitable countries and customer segments.
+Applied geospatial analysis to pinpoint high-lifetime-value customers and performed descriptive statistics with targeted filters to identify the most profitable countries and customer segments.</p>

-  </h3>The goal**</h3>
+  <p><strong>The Goal</strong><br>
   Define potential markets for the online rental service by evaluating sales contributions across countries, analyzing movie genres for performance, and identifying high-lifetime-value customers.
-These insights informed a data-driven strategy to optimize the service launch and maximize profitability.
+These insights informed a data-driven strategy to optimize the service launch and maximize profitability.</p>

   <h2 class="about-heading">2.
-Business Insights and How I identified them</h2>
+Business Insights and How I Identified Them</h2>

-I began with a thorough statistical analysis to determine the top-performing genres and ratings, using aggregated metrics to identify content categories with the highest engagement and revenue potential.
-By pinpointing these profitable genres, I provided Rockbuster with targeted recommendations for expanding their digital library, focusing on high-demand content that aligns with customer preferences and maximizes potential ROI.
+  <p>I began with a thorough statistical analysis to determine the top-performing genres and ratings, using aggregated metrics to identify content categories with the highest engagement and revenue potential.
+By pinpointing these profitable genres, I provided Rockbuster with targeted recommendations for expanding their digital library, focusing on high-demand content that aligns with customer preferences and maximizes potential ROI.</p>

-The next step involved analyzing customer geolocation data to identify and prioritize high-value regions.
+  <p>The next step involved analyzing customer geolocation data to identify and prioritize high-value regions.
 Leveraging advanced grouping and filtering functions in PostgreSQL, I segmented customers based on lifetime value and created a detailed geospatial map in Tableau.
-This visualization revealed key geographic markets and hotspots for high-lifetime-value customers, equipping Rockbuster with actionable insights into not only what content is in demand but also where to direct targeted marketing efforts for optimized growth.
+This visualization revealed key geographic markets and hotspots for high-lifetime-value customers, equipping Rockbuster with actionable insights into not only what content is in demand but also where to direct targeted marketing efforts for optimized growth.</p>

   <h2 class="about-heading">3.
 Conclusion and Recommendations</h2>

-  </h3>Movie</h3>
+  <p><strong>Movie</strong><br>
-Prioritize adding movies with high-demand MPAA ratings (PG-13, PG, R) to the streaming service, and regularly monitor shifts in rating preferences to keep the content library relevant and appealing.
+  Prioritize adding movies with high-demand MPAA ratings (PG-13, PG, R) to the streaming service, and regularly monitor shifts in rating preferences to keep the content library relevant and appealing.</p>

-  </h3>Location</h3>
+  <p><strong>Location</strong><br>
   Given that Asia contributes 40% of total revenue, maintain targeted marketing efforts to sustain strong performance in this key region.
-Additionally, invest in marketing initiatives in underperforming regions to increase overall market share and diversify revenue sources.
+Additionally, invest in marketing initiatives in underperforming regions to increase overall market share and diversify revenue sources.</p>

-  </h3>Customer</h3>
+  <p><strong>Customer</strong><br>
-Launch social media campaigns and loyalty programs, such as lotteries or rewards, for high-LTV countries like Reunion, the USA, Brazil, and top global customers to boost long-term customer value and encourage repeat engagement.
+  Launch social media campaigns and loyalty programs, such as lotteries or rewards, for high-LTV countries like Reunion, the USA, Brazil, and top global customers to boost long-term customer value and encourage repeat engagement.</p>

-  </h3>Online Catalog</h3>
+  <p><strong>Online Catalog</strong><br>
-Expand the online catalog with movies from popular genres like Sports, Sci-Fi, and Animation, and prioritize promoting these genres on the website to enhance visibility and drive engagement.
+  Expand the online catalog with movies from popular genres like Sports, Sci-Fi, and Animation, and prioritize promoting these genres on the website to enhance visibility and drive engagement.</p>

-<h2 class="about-heading">Access to additional content</h2>
+  <h2 class="about-heading">Access to Additional Content</h2>

   <p>Access the <a href="https://github.com/DanielsData91/Rockbuster-Stealth-Project/tree/main/SQL%20Code">SQL Code Section</a> on my GitHub Profile.</p>
-<p>Access the <a href="https://github.com/DanielsData91/Rockbuster-Stealth-Project/tree/main/SQL%20Code">Project Case Study Files</a> on Google Drive.</p>
+  <p>Access the <a href="https://drive.google.com/file/d/1V3kQ9nkyfYVaXbztePThmmGVTzqdR1q3/view?usp=drive_link">Project Case Study Files</a> on Google Drive.</p>

 </details>
 <br>